How can we help you?

 - Apply: Complete your UHart application for admission.

-- Submit your FAFSA: Complete the Free Application for Federal Student Aid (FAFSA) at FAFSA.gov, which is available on Oct.
+- Submit your FAFSA: Complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov, which is available on Oct.
 1. Use UHart's School Code: 001422.
-First-year stuents priority deadline is Feb.
+First-year students priority deadline is Feb.
 15.

-- You've Got Mail: Your admission letter will be mailed to you.
+- Check your admission portal: Your admission letter and financial aid information will be added to your applicant portal.
 If accepted, your financial aid award letter will soon follow, as long as an official FAFSA has been submitted.

 - Make It Official: Read to be a Hartford Hawk?
 Make it official.
 Submit your enrollment deposit to the Office of Admission and accept your financial aid awards by May 1.

 - Attend Orientation: Be engaged.
 Get to know your way around campus.
 Ask lots of questions.
 Get answers.
-Make new friends and get ready for an awesome firwst year.
+Make new friends and get ready for an awesome first year.

 And don't forget to: